Frequently Asked Questions

 Yes!
 The entire course is designed to help students with their schoolwork.
 It can even help them get a headstart on topics which they haven’t started yet at school, so there’s no reason not to start right away.

 How do I know if my child is doing enough work?

 You will receive a weekly progress report via email with an overview of your child’s performance.
-You will also have an account which you can access at any time which allows you to see how your child is progressing - try to use this to check that they are keeping their wheel green/blue.
+You will also have an account with a dashboard to help you see how your child is progressing - use this to ensure they’re completing their daily goals.

 How can I help my child progress?

 The simplest way is to encourage them to do it every day, take their time reading the questions, and not to be afraid of making mistakes - they are an essential part of the learning process!
 You can also look at your weekly reports to see if there are any specific topics where they are scoring poorly - in these cases, a bit of time reading the textbook or checking their notes might make progress easier.